williarj/williarj.github.io/bio491_conflict/bio491_WA.markdown

 * Is professional in the communication approach, including grammatical and language choices.

-* Follows the course submission guidelines. [see the Course Administrative Info section below]
+* Follows the course submission guidelines. [see the Course Administrative Info section in the syllabus](/BIO491_conflict#formatting-guidelines)